bobpozun/bobpozun.github.io/index.md

 - Developed Nagios monitoring scripts to enhance IT oversight of web services.

 ### **Pointroll**

-**_Senior Infrastructure Test Lead (Sept 2013 – June 2015)_**
+**Senior Infrastructure Test Lead (Sept 2013 – June 2015)**

-- Developed a Python-based test automation framework integrated with TeamCity, including:
+- Designed and built a Python-based automation framework integrated with TeamCity, including:
-  - An end-to-end production ETL automation suite with email alerts.
+  - An end-to-end production ETL validation suite with alerting.
-  - Automated validation for ad-serving and asset-serving functionality using Selenium.
+  - Automated tests for ad-serving and asset-serving functionality using Selenium.
-  - A comprehensive ad-serving validation suite, reducing test execution time from a full day to just 30 minutes.
+  - A high-coverage ad-serving validation suite that reduced test execution from a full day to 30 minutes.
-- Mentored team members in Python, SiestaJS (offshore), Selenium WebDriver, and Postman.
+- Mentored team members (onshore and offshore) in Python, SiestaJS, Selenium WebDriver, and Postman.
-- Led training sessions, set team goals, and conducted one-on-one coaching.
-- Organized and facilitated biweekly QA meetings and daily standups to review release testing progress.
+- Led team training, set goals, ran one-on-ones, and facilitated biweekly QA reviews and daily standups.

-**_Software QA Analyst (July 2011 – Sept 2013)_**
+**Software QA Analyst (July 2011 – Sept 2013)**

-- Managed all test and release lifecycle operations as an agile team member.
+- Owned all test and release operations as part of an agile team.
-- Participated in product design discussions to ensure effective implementation of features for legacy ad creation and ad-serving applications.
+- Collaborated on product design to ensure testability of legacy ad creation and serving features.
-- Developed and integrated multiple automation frameworks into TeamCity, including:
+- Built and integrated several automation frameworks into TeamCity, including:
-  - A Web UI test automation framework using NodeJS, Selenium, and Mocha (later Nightwatch.js).
+  - A NodeJS-based web UI framework using Selenium and Mocha (later migrated to Nightwatch.js).
-  - A Reporting API automation framework using Python.
+  - A Python-based Reporting API test framework.
-  - A framework for MRC ad Viewability certification testing using Python and Selenium WebDriver.
+  - A Python/Selenium suite for MRC ad Viewability certification testing.

 ### **Rovi (DivXTV)**
 **_Software QA Analyst (Nov 2009 – July 2011)_**